 He is also responsible to coordinate the development of the Domain Names Policies under the Country Code Top Level Domain .mx.
 For 2 years, he was an active member of ICANN Address Council, representing the Latin American region.
-He is also a founding member of the Board of Directors from the <a href="Latin American and Caribbean Internet Addresses Registry (LACNIC), where he is responsible to coordinate the proposal and development of public policies in order to assure the efficient assignment of Internet resources for the Latin American and Caribbean community.
+He is also a founding member of the Board of Directors from the Latin American and Caribbean Internet Addresses Registry (LACNIC), where he is responsible to coordinate the proposal and development of public policies in order to assure the efficient assignment of Internet resources for the Latin American and Caribbean Councils and Caribbean Councils in order to assure the efficient assignment of Internet resources for the Latin American and Caribbean Councils in Caribbean Councils in C